Visit Rescued Reptiles at Critchlow Alligator Sanctuary, Now Open Daily

 Where is Critchlow Alligator Sanctuary?

-Critchlow is 15 miles south of Battle Creek on M-66 and is open seasonally from 11:00 AM – 4:00 PM, May through October.
-There is a sign but look for a light-yellow building and green fencing.
+Critchlow is 15 miles south of Battle Creek on M-66.
+When you arrive, look for a light yellow building and green fencing.

 Meet the Alligators